Mean-Field Learning for Storage Aggregation: Acknowledgments

 \subsection{Related Work}

-Quantifying the aggregate flexibility and cost of large populations of distributed storage is a key challenge for storage aggregators in power system and market operations.
+Quantifying the aggregate flexibility and cost of large populations of distributed storage is a key challenge for storage aggregators.
 The flexibility of each storage device can be represented as a subset of the power space, and the aggregated flexibility corresponds to the Minkowski sum of these sets \cite{liu2025coupling}.
 By augmenting the power space with an additional cost dimension, the aggregate cost can be viewed as a function of the aggregate power profiles \cite{long2025characterizing}.
-Although recent studies have proposed tailored algorithms for exact Minkowski-sum computation \cite{panda2024efficient, angeli2023exact}, they typically rely on strong assumptions—such as unidirectional power and lossless charging/discharging—that limit their practical applicability.
+Although recent studies have proposed several tailored algorithms for exact Minkowski-sum computation \cite{panda2024efficient, angeli2023exact}, they typically rely on strong assumptions---such as unidirectional power and lossless charging/discharging-that limit their practical applicability.
 In general, computing the exact Minkowski sum remains NP-hard for heterogeneous, nonconvex, and high-dimensional storage devices \cite{liu2024continuous}.

 Consequently, a variety of model-based approximation methods have been developed to obtain tractable surrogates.
-A common approach is to approximate each device’s flexibility set with a predefined geometric template that is as tight as possible—for example, boxes \cite{chen2019aggregate}, ellipses \cite{chen2021leveraging}, zonotopes \cite{muller2017aggregation}, homothetic polytopes \cite{liu2025preference}, affine polytopes \cite{al2024efficient}, and vertex-hull representations \cite{ozturk2024alleviating}.
+A common approach is to approximate each device's flexibility set with a predefined geometric template that is as tight as possible-for example, boxes \cite{chen2019aggregate}, ellipses \cite{chen2021leveraging}, zonotopes \cite{muller2017aggregation}, homothetic polytopes \cite{liu2025preference}, affine polytopes \cite{al2024efficient}, and vertex-hull representations \cite{ozturk2024alleviating}.
 These templates admit closed-form computation of Minkowski sums, yielding good scalability for large-scale aggregation.
-Despite their computational appeal, two limitations still remain: (i) device-level modeling is brittle under highly heterogeneous storage parameters, and per-device approximation errors can accumulate at scale, degrading aggregate accuracy; and (ii) efficient approximation requires each device’s flexibility set to be convex, an assumption often violated by discrete on/off decisions or mutually exclusive charge/discharge constraints.
+Despite their computational appeal, two limitations remain: (i) device-level modeling is brittle under highly heterogeneous storage parameters, and per-device approximation errors can accumulate at scale, degrading aggregate accuracy; and (ii) efficient approximation requires each device's flexibility set to be convex, an assumption often violated by discrete on/off decisions or mutually exclusive charge/discharge constraints.